wp-plugins/participants-database/readme.txt

 The most common reason emails are not being sent is because the WP application cannot send email.
 If you are having this problem, I suggest you install an SMTP plugin (like WP-Mail-SMTP) and use that plugin to test your email sending.
 Sometimes it is necessary to set up and use SMTP (which is not the default on most systems) to successfully send email.

+Another common source of email trouble is other plugins that send email.
+It is not uncommon for such plugins to "hijack" the WP mail function and this can break it for other plugins.
+Try turning off other plugins that send email to see who the troublemaker is.

 = I don't see anything on the page where I put the `[pdb_record]` shortcode.
 What's up? =

 The form will only appear if someone uses a valid private link to access the page.
 All that's required for a private link is a valid "pid" value has to be included in the URI. (it looks like "pid=TH65J" in the link) This code can be seen in the record if you want to make your own links.